 All Aspire guides are trained wilderness responders.
 Trail staff are equipped with first aid kits, emergency calories, and satellite communication technology.
 For non-emergent injuries Aspire has detailed evacuation policies.
 For life threatening injuries, Aspire guides initiate a satellite SOS response that initiates communication with local search and rescue resources.
 When possible evacuation decisions are made in collaboration with clients, if an evacuation becomes necessary then evacuation fees apply.

 What happens if I’m not injured but I need more time to finish course?

-In the event that runners are unable to complete the course within the give time frame, due to fatigue Aspire initiates a “supported runner” policy.
-This policy initiates a sequence decisions unique to each runner that include; potential alternate evacuation routes and sending in additional staff with emergency equipment, food, clothing, and shelter.
-Should a client require additional time or support to complete a course additional support/evacuation fee’s apply.
+In the event that runners are unable to complete the course within the give time frame due to fatigue or an underestimation of their abilities Aspire initiates a “supported runner” policy.
+This policy sets in sequence decisions unique to each runner that include; identifying a potential evacuation routes and/or sending in additional support staff with emergency equipment, food, clothing, and shelter.
+Should a runner require additional time or support to complete a course additional support/evacuation fee’s apply.

 What logistical support does Aspire provide if I am traveling from out of town?

 Out of town runners can consult with Aspire for basic concierge services and recommendations.
 Shuttle support is available from SeaTac airport and the Seattle area to all courses.
 Our small scale operation is committed to ensuring our travelling clients have access to the resources they require to make their trip to the Northwest both memorable and pleasurable.

 Yes.
 When registering for multi-day courses camping rental camping equipment: tents, sleeping bags, and sleeping pads are available.
 Detailed gear lists for each course are provided with registration.